 The law library has some information and sample forms for replevin that are available for viewing and copying.

-A self-help kit for replevin is being developed and will be for sale in the future.
+A self-help kit for replevin is being developed and will be for sale in early to mid 2022.
 It is expected to focus on recovering possession of pets and vehicles, but could be customized for other situations.

 If you purchased a car and have had a hard time getting title in your name, you may be able to use a process called "quieting title" to settle the question of ownership of the vehicle.
 Some people call it applying for “ownership in doubt.”
 Washington LawHelp has some general information about this situation as well as a guide to this process including instructions and forms.